aurora250/MSTL/README.md

 # MSTL

-The purpose of this project is to build a set of simple STL library which is readable and relatively sound for C++ beginners to learn and use, and provide a variety of functional interfaces.
+The purpose of this project is to build a set of STL library (without concurrency libraries but used) which is readable and relatively sound for C++ beginners to learn and use, and provide a variety of functional interfaces.
 This project tries to reduce the use of standard libraries as much as possible, and tries to implement a simplified version.
 Welcome everyone to issue or star.
 Contemptible talents, if there is a deficiency, but also hope to correct.